ajay-dhangar/algo/docs/algorithms/sorting-algorithms/Pancake-sorting-algorithm.md

 sidebar_label: Pancake Sorting Algorithm
 sidebar_position: 12
 description: "Pancake sorting is a sorting algorithm in which the only allowed operation is to reverse the elements of a prefix of the array."
-tags: [Sorting Algorithms, Pancake Sorting, Algorithm]
+tags: [Sorting Algorithms, pancake-sorting-algorithm, Algorithm]
 ---

 # Pancake Sorting Algorithm